IES 6 IES 6:

 Scope of this Standard

-1. International Education Standard (IES) 6 prescribes the requirements for the assessment of the professional competence that aspiring professional accountants are required to demonstrate by the end of Initial Professional Development (IPD).
+1. International Education Standard (IES) 6 prescribes the requirements for formal assessment of professional competence that aspiring professional accountants are required to demonstrate by the end of Initial Professional Development (IPD).

-2. IES 6 is addressed to International Federation of Accountants (IFAC) member bodies.
-IFAC member bodies have a responsibility to assess whether aspiring professional accountants have achieved the appropriate level of professional competence by the end of IPD.
+2. IES 6 is addressed to International Federation of Accountants (IFAC) member organizations.
+IFAC member organizations have a responsibility to assess whether aspiring professional accountants have achieved the required level of professional competence by the end of IPD.
 In addition, IES 6 may be helpful to educational organizations, employers, regulators, government authorities, and any other stakeholders who support the learning and development of aspiring professional accountants.

-4. IES 6 specifies requirements for the assessment of professional competence, while
+4. IES 6 specifies requirements for the formal assessment of professional competence, while:

 Explanatory Material

-1. Professional competence can be described and categorized in many different ways.
-Within these IES, professional competence is the ability to perform a role to a defined standard.
-Professional competence goes beyond knowledge of principles, standards, concepts, facts, and procedures; it is the integration and application of (a) technical competence, (b) professional skills, and (c) professional values, ethics, and attitudes.
+1. Within these IESs, professional competence is the ability to perform a role to a required standard.
+Professional competence goes beyond knowledge of principles, standards, concepts, facts, and procedures; it is the integration and application, including practical experience (as defined in IES 5), of (a) technical competence, (b) professional skills, and (c) professional values, ethics, and attitudes as defined in IES 2, IES 3 and IES 4, respectively.

 Effective Date